-Deciding to quit smoking is probably the best decision one can make for one’s health.
+Deciding to quit smoking is probably the best decision you can make for health.
 But it is still a very hard decision.
-For many, the withdrawal symptoms that arise are almost completely unbearable, which often means they fail with their attempts to quit smoking.
-This is completely understandable – it’s really draining.
+For many, the withdrawal symptoms that arise are extremely difficult to deal with, which often results in a return to smoking.
+This is completely understandable – the process can be really draining.

-For others, those who perhaps are heavy smokers, quitting smoking may mean that a large part of their lifestyle disappears.
-Sometimes it’s not only the physical addiction that is difficult to beat, but it can be as hard to tackle the social rituals and the mental side associated with smoking.
+For others, those who perhaps are heavy or social smokers, quitting smoking may mean that a large part of their lifestyle disappears.
+It’s not only the physical addiction that is difficult to beat, it can be just as hard to tackle the social rituals and the behavioral side of smoking.

-To succeed and persevere during this challenging time, there are some smart tricks to make use of:
+To succeed and persevere during this challenging time, there are some smart strategies:

 - Avoid triggers!
 Certain places and situations can boost your cravings for a cigarette.
-Try to work out what they are and avoid them until you feel confident as a non-smoker.
+Try to determine what they are and avoid them as best you can until you feel confident as a non-smoker.

 - Clean your home of nicotine!
-Get rid of all cigarettes and lighters and other accessories.
+Get rid of all cigarettes,lighters and other accessories.
 With no tobacco nearby, the risk of relapsing is lower.

 - Have some good alternatives to cigarettes around!
-When smoke craving shows its ugly face, it’s a good idea to have something that replaces the cigarette.
-Perhaps some chewing gum or an apple?
-Various quit smoking aids may also be of great help to keep cravings at bay.
+When a nicotine craving shows its ugly face, it’s a good idea to have something that replaces the cigarette.
+Perhaps some sugar-free chewing gum or an apple?
+Quit smoking products may also be of great help to control your cravings.

 - Be proud!
 Every cigarette you don’t smoke is evidence of your strength and your courage.
-Be happy, proud and pleased each time you have fought back the cravings.
+Quitting is very hard.
+Be happy, proud and pleased each time you defeat a craving.
 Reward yourself!
 You’re a hero and you deserve a reward for your achievement!

 Lost the fight against cigarettes?
 Don’t give up!